mainkoon81/ooo-Minkun-Model-Collection-II/README.md

                  - `Σ(t|w)` -> "diag(![formula](https://render.githubusercontent.com/render/math?math=\sigma^2(t,w)))"
      - Now, let's train our model!
        - `MLE`: Can you get some probability values for each datapoint?
 Let's maximize the density of our data given the parameters - `w`,`t` ?
 What is important is that the mixing coefficient `w` depends on `t`.
-       - If we have a latent variable, it's natural to go with EM-Algorithm.
-Let's build `Jansen's bounds` on the MLE and maximize the sum of those bounds!
+       - If we have a latent variable, it's natural to go with Generalized EM-Algorithm, building `Jansen's bounds` on the MLE and maximize the sum of those bounds!
          - SUM(**`log[P(x|w)]`** per each observation`x`)..so try to come up with another "SUM" caused by the latent variable `t`.
          - But...can we obtain the un-normalized posterior:`P(x,t)`?
 Although knowing the prior `P(t)`, you cannot imagine the analytical form of the likelihood `P(x|t)` = N( ![formula](https://render.githubusercontent.com/render/math?math=CNN_1(t)), ![formula](https://render.githubusercontent.com/render/math?math=CNN_2(t)) ) ???
+       - Then how to train?

 ## You know what? we are start off with Decoder ?
 Only if we have `hidden variables`...